 Nation means an imagined community.
 It stokes a certain pride in every human who belongs in it.
 Prefix it with Product and that makes it even more elite.
-In terms it means climbing up on the value chain.
+In business terms it means climbing up on the value chain.
 Which in turn means more margins, more visibility and more power.

-I heard the word Product Nation first inside a motley crew that was responsible for organizing the largest on building products from India.
+I heard the word Product Nation first inside a motley crew that was responsible for organizing the largest conference on building products from India.
 Ten years have passed since then and that sprout of an idea called Product Nation is a toddler now.

 Lot has been learnt in this decade.